 Media partners, audience

 We distribute our work on our website and through partnerships with WGRZ TV, 2 On Your Side, the NBC affiliate for Buffalo.
+We share selected content with the Niagara (Falls) Gazette and distribute stories through The Buffalo Challenger.
 In addition, Editor Jim Heaney appears on The Capitol Pressroom, heard on 20 public radio stations around the state, including WBFO.

 We select stories based on their importance and potential for impact.
 Our aim is to expose wrongdoing, explain complex issues and hold people in power accountable.
 Much of what we report on would otherwise go uncovered.